Keyboard shortcuts

 The main objective of the crew lies within the science department: the Portal Generator.
 This massive machine is capable of instantly teleporting objects across space, and it's the teams way to victory, if they can charge it up.

-Succeeding in telescience is meant to be a largely hands-off process.
+Succeeding in telescience is meant to be a relatively-easy process.
 As the sorta gameplay default, the crew are positioned to win so long as they keep things running and prevent other troupes from winning.
 So long as minimum effort is exerted, the crew should always be able to win.
 The crew entirely failing is more of a default case in the event of something catastrophic that would otherwise stall the round.

 Telescience